 Later this quarter, changes are expected to be announced regarding Medicare premiums for 2020.

 So, do you have questions on how these Social Security changes could impact your retirement plan?
 Our financial planners are here to help.
-Fill out the form below or give us a call at 913-393-1000 to request your meeting today.
+Schedule a complimentary consultation below or give us a call at 913-393-1000 to request your meeting today.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.